Headshop7 reviews

 No reviews yet!

 Find companies you have experience with and write reviews about them!
-Your reviews contribute to a more transparent market and improve the reliability of companies.Left hanging, oddly relieved
+Your reviews contribute to a more transparent market and improve the reliability of companies.Oddly satisfying buy

 a helpful rep at the courier did try to look into it, which I didn't expect.
 Overall, not a great experience but not a total trainwreck either.